How precisely can we measure the ages of subgiant and giant stars?: Results

 for each of the samples, and determine its standard deviation, $\sigma_z$.
 If quoted errors are realistic and independent, $z$ should be distributed as a Gaussian with unit variance $\sigma_z\approx1$ and mean $\langle z\rangle \approx0$.
 For \citet{Nataf2024}, who report asymmetric errors (e.g., 16th/84th percentiles), we symmetrize the uncertainty used in $z$ via the RMS of upper and lower errors, $\sigma=\sqrt{(\sigma_{\rm low}^2+\sigma_{\rm high}^2)/2}$.
 This approach avoids directional bias and provides a single representative $\sigma$ for computing $z$, while we retain the asymmetric error bars in visualizations\footnote{Omitting this symmetrization does not impact the broader results.}.

-Figure~\ref{fig:RG_ages_accuracy} compares the component ages reported in the three catalogs.
-The top panels show the Kiel diagrams for each sample, plotting both the primary (brighter) and secondary (fainter) stars in each wide binary.
-The bottom panels compare the ages of the primary (Age 1) and secondary (Age 2) components, with the published $1\sigma$ uncertainties shown.
+Figure~\ref{fig:RG_ages_accuracy} compares the component properties reported in the three catalogs.
+The top panels show the Kiel diagrams for each sample, the middle panels compare the ages of the primary (Age 1) and secondary (Age 2) components, and the bottom panels compare the corresponding metallicities, all with the published $1\sigma$ uncertainties shown.
 For the \citet{Nataf2024} catalog, we distinguish between their full sample and the ``Primary Sample'', which is restricted to $-0.5\lsim{\rm [Fe/H]}\lsim0.5$ (e.g., top middle of Figure~\ref{fig:RG_ages_accuracy}).
 For the \citet{Wang2023} sample, we additionally split their giants by spectral SNR, highlighting the SNR$>50$ subsample (for both stars), where they report typical age uncertainties of $\lsim25\%$.
 For each case, we compute and report $\sigma_z$, the standard deviation of the normalized age difference, and overplot the 1:1 relation for reference.

 We find that the catalog of \citet{XiangRix2022} produces the most consistent subgiant ages.
 For the full sample, we find $\sigma_z=2.50$, which is mostly attributed to a single strong outlier with Age 1 = $3.847 \pm 0.141$~Gyr and Age 2 = $5.153 \pm 0.085$~Gyr.
 Removing this outlier reduces the spread to $\sigma_z=0.81$, fully consistent with the reported uncertainties.
 The outlier also shows a $3.25\sigma$ discrepant [Fe/H] between the two stars, likely explaining the divergent ages\footnote{We check that this source is indeed confidently a wide binary, with a chance alignment probability of $2.8\times10^{-4}$ \citep{EB21_widebin} at a physical separation of $\sim17,600$~au and distance $\sim800$~pc (Appendix \ref{app:wbs}).}.
 Despite the modest sample size ($N=11$), these results demonstrate that subgiant ages from \citet{XiangRix2022} are statistically consistent with their quoted uncertainties ($\sigma_z\approx1$).